id-mustafa/finance_bro_ai/docs/design_specification.md

 **Chroma** A vector store used to store embeddings for efficient similarity search and retrieval.

-**RetrievalQA** A chain combining a retriever and a large language model (LLM) to generate contextually aware answers.
+**Retrieval** A chain combining a retriever and a large language model (LLM) to generate contextually aware answers.

 **LLM** Large Language Model used to generate natural language responses, such as GPT-4.